BarryTheShen/OrgChemBG/README.md

 2. **Normal Cards**

    - These cards represent common reagents and are drawn from a communal pile.
 Each player draws four cards at the start of their turn.
-If a player has two or more identical cards, they can use them to ban a reaction for all players.
-The ban can be lifted by another player using the same number of identical cards.

 3. **Premium Cards**